iustin/corydalis/docs/manual.md

 changes to the raw or sidecar file, modulo a configurable delta).

 However, this was too unreliable.
-It is perfectly valid to do some work on the source file that would update the mtime of the source/sidecar, but which however do not influence the output file, or not enough to warrant reprocessing.
+It is perfectly valid to do some work on the source file that would update the modification time of the source/sidecar, but which however do not influence the output file, or not enough to warrant reprocessing.
 Thus, tracking a "processed" vs an "outdated" file doesn't make sense.
 On top of that, in some cases,